VEREDA DOS BALCOES HIKE MADEIRA PR11

 What is a Levada?

 If you’re coming to Madeira for the first time, you might question what the word ‘Levada’ actually means.
-This word is used a lot to specify the different Madeira hiking trails because they follow a levada.
+This word specifies the different Madeira hiking trails because they follow the so called levada.
 But what is the origin of these Levadas and what is their purpose?

 Levadas are little canals of water that wind through the mountains and translates as “carriageway”.
 These water canals are irrigation systems developed to distribute water from the wetter regions in north Madeira to the drier and sunnier parts in the south where lots of plantations are located.
 The levadas cover a total distance of about 2500 kilometer from the heart of the Laurissilva forest to the most rocky slopes.